|It all comes down to personal preference. Below, we help you weigh the pros and cons of synthetic and conventional motor oil.|

-For consumers who are looking for ways to save money, motor oil seems like a good place to cut some costs.
-While it’s a relatively low-cost item, you can quickly run up expenses by using the wrong oil.
+For consumers who are looking for ways to save money, motor oil may seem like a good place to cut some costs.
+While it’s relatively inexpensive as far as car maintenance goes, using the wrong oil can cause expensive problems in your vehicle.
 Read on to get answers to your questions about motor oil.

 What motor oil do I need for my car?